Quantum Routing with Teleportation: Bounding the Teleportation Advantage

-Combining \cref{cut_bound} and \cref{diam_bound}, we have \begin{lemma} $\rts{G} \geq \max\{\frac{2}{c(G)}, \diam(G)\}$. \end{lemma} We now consider the relationship between $\diam(G)$ and $\frac{1}{c(G)}$.
-Intuitively, increasing the diameter while keeping $|V(G)|$ constant `stretches' the graph, tightening bottlenecks.
+We now consider the relationship between $\diam(G)$ and $\frac{1}{c(G)}$.
+Intuitively, increasing the diameter while keeping $N$ constant `stretches' the graph, tightening bottlenecks.
 This causes $c(G)$ to decrease.
 Similarly, eliminating bottlenecks in the graph requires adding more edges across cuts, thereby increasing the connectivity of the graph and reducing the diameter.
 We thus expect that graphs with higher diameter will have higher $\frac{1}{c(G)}$, and graphs with small $\frac{1}{c(G)}$ will have small diameter.
 We can express this relation more precisely as follows.

 \begin{restatable}{lemma}{diamBound} For any connected simple graph $G$,

 \end{restatable}

 \begin{proof} See \cref{diamcproof}. \end{proof}